 - Brainstorm a list of emotions.
 Have students go on an emotion search to see those displayed by family members or people observed on tv or online during remote learning.

 - Encourage the development and following of a schedule.
-Post if a visual reminder is needed during the day.
+Post as a visual reminder during the day.

 - Foster a sense of safety and security with routines for school, mealtime, bedtime, etc.

 - Guide children to identify stress triggers or cues and discuss what actions to take when those triggers arise.